KevinAst/eatery-nod-w/src/features/layout/README.md

 This feature is app-neutral, as it pulls in it's menu items from external features using the fassets.use 'leftNavItem.*' contract.

+?? retrofit docs to include
+   - ? injects the notify utility in the root DOM **(appWillStart)**
+   - ? uiTheme  ... <<< integrate this directly into the layout feature
+                  bootstraped (from perstance via service),
+                  persisted (to local storage via service),
+                  state management (via reducer)
+                  promoted (via selector)
+                  UI-control injection (via fassets use contract)

 ## Screen Flow